 - When dolphins are underwater, they hold their breath.

 - Just before reaching the water surface, dolphins contract their muscular flaps and open the blowhole to start exhalation.

 - They then inhale quickly at the water surface and close the blowhole through relaxing the muscular flaps.

-- Dolphins exchange more than 80% of its lung air during a single breath.
+- Dolphins exchange more than 80% of their lung air during a single breath.

 - The exhalation and inhalation process takes place only in about 0.3 seconds.

-- A dolphin breath for 1.5 to 4 times in one minute.
+- A dolphin breathes 1.5 to 4 times in one minute.